 The History curriculum is planned so that all children in Key Stage 1 work on the same topic and all those in Key Stage 2 work on the same topic.
 However the children cover the skills and concepts at their level, e.g. all children may cover The Stone Age, but the objectives will be different, matched to their level.
 As for all subjects, Curriculum 2014 is followed.

-From January 2014, each KS2 class will receive teaching in French.
-This will be taught as a separate subject for half an hour each week, and as a cross curricular link.
-In addition KS1 will also learn some basic vocabulary in preparation for learning French in Key Stage 2.
+Each KS2 class receives teaching in French.
+This is taught as a separate subject for half an hour each week, and as a cross curricular link.
+In addition KS1 also learn some basic vocabulary in preparation for learning French in Key Stage 2.

 At Menheniot Primary School visiting specialist teachers provide opportunities for individual and group lessons for strings, percussion, drums, recorders and woodwind.
 The Foundation Stage follow the EYFS curriculum.
 The children work within the theme of ‘Creative Development’.
 Through this they to learn to respond, explore, express and communicate their ideas and to use their imagination.
 Throughout the year children are encouraged to perform in the daily acts of worship.
 Visits by local musicians within the community are also welcomed, and provide inspiration and stimulation for our children to progress further in their field of musical development.
 Teachers use Music Express 1 – 6 and Sing UP as well as additional interactive resources, live music opportunities and workshops, in order to deliver the music curriculum, as outlined in Curriculum 2014.